Five ways to get moving around the house

 Mow the lawn

 Make housework, or gardening, exercise time.
 Cleaning the house or sorting out the garden or window box is a great way to get moving around the home whilst also being a great way to let off steam.
 Being active outside if you can is a great way to break up your day and is beneficial for your wellbeing.
 Gardening or housework, as well as being therapeutic, raises the heart rate and releases natural endorphins in the brain which can boost mood.
-You’d be surprised how many calories you can burn.

 Stay in, workout